Water Heater Anode Rod: What It Is & Why Replacement Matters

 The Economics of Prevention

-The math is compelling: regular anode rod maintenance can push your water heater from the neglected 6 to 8 year range up to 12 to 15+ years.
-This translates to avoiding at least one full heater replacement, easily saving $1,500 to $3,000 over the life of your home.
+The math is compelling: regular anode rod maintenance can push your water heater from the neglected 8 to 10 year range up to 15 to 20+ years.
+This translates to avoiding at least one full heater replacement, easily saving $1,300 to $3,000 over the life of your home.
+See our plumbing fixture lifespan guide for a full comparison of maintenance payoffs across your home's plumbing.

 Additional Benefits Beyond Longevity